taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 ### How Tiers Are Calculated and Assigned

-- Step 1: Identify Criteria
+#### Step 1: Identify Criteria

+- **Crimes:**
-    - **Crimes:** out of all the crime categories that exist, I chose 7 that closely resembled property related or adjacent crimes that would factor into the ranking
+  Out of all the crime categories that exist, I chose 7 that closely resembled property-related or adjacent crimes that would factor into the ranking:
   - Destruction/Damage/Vandalism of Property
   - Burglary/Breaking & Entering
   - Larceny/Theft Offenses
   - Motor Vehicle Theft
   - Robbery
   - Arson
   - Stolen Property Offenses

+- **Population:**
-    - **Population:** Identify crime per capita (1000 residents) for all counties between the years of 1997 and 2020
+  Identify crime per capita (per 1,000 residents) for all counties between the years of 1997 and 2020.

+- **Income:**
-    - **Income:** Identify Median Household Income for all counties between the years of 1997 and 2020
+  Identify Median Household Income for all counties between the years of 1997 and 2020.

+#### Step 2: Establish Individual Rankings

+For each metric, we transform raw data into a standardized ranking by following a similar process:

+##### Crime Categories
+For each of the 7 selected crime categories:
+- **Aggregate Data:**
+  Count the number of incidents per county.
+- **Compute Percentile Ranks:**
+  Use a percentile function (e.g., `PERCENT_RANK()`) to determine each county’s standing relative to others.
+- **Assign Tiers:**
+  Based on the percentile (for example, dividing into quartiles), assign a tier (usually 1–4) for that specific crime.

+##### Population-Adjusted Crime (Crime Per Capita)
+We adjust raw crime counts by county population to calculate the crime rate per 1,000 residents.
+This involves:
+- **Calculating Yearly Crime Rates:**
+  Join crime data with population figures.
+- **Averaging:**
+  Compute an average crime rate per county over the selected years.
+- **Ranking:**
+  Determine percentile ranks and assign tiers similarly to the individual crime categories.

+##### Income
+For median household income, we:
+- **Aggregate Income Data:**
+  Average the income per county across the years.
+- **Compute Percentile Ranks:**
+  Establish how each county compares to others.
+- **Assign Tiers:**
+  Counties in the highest percentiles (top 25%) receive one tier, and so on for the others.

 ![B A S E  Future State Diagram (5)](https://github.com/user-attachments/assets/d665e2b9-ae7f-4bd7-85f0-6c5f5fedd3b6)